 Her second memoir Confessions of an Accidental Zoo Curator was published in April 2017.
 Her third memoir, Aftermath, a story of coming-of age on three continents will be published in the fall of 2022.
 A poetry collection, Erythra Thalassa: Brain Disrupted was published at the end of 2020.
-Her debut historical fiction inspired by her mother will be published in March, 2022.
+Her debut historical fiction inspired by her mother was published in March, 2022.

 Currently Berkovits is working on a magical realism novel.

 Berkovits and her husband share their time between Manhattan and Florida.